Crape Myrtle Grow Guide

 Check out this video on the Black Diamond Crape Myrtle varieties!

 Choose the best place in the landscape for your new crape myrtle.
-Consider the ultimate size of the tree and note if there might eventually be problems with overhead wires, poles, structures or other desirable trees or shrubs.
-Perfect Plants’ Black Diamond crape myrtles get only 10-12 feet tall and spread just 8 feet across, but some of the older cultivars (such as ‘Natchez’, ‘Red Rocket’ and ‘Tuscarora’) get considerably larger.
+Consider the ultimate size of the small tree and note if there might eventually be problems with overhead wires, poles, structures or other desirable trees or shrubs.
+Perfect Plants’ Black Diamond crape myrtle trees get only 10-12 feet tall and spread just 8 feet across, but some of the older cultivars (such as ‘Natchez’, ‘Red Rocket’ and ‘Tuscarora’) get considerably larger.
 Crape myrtles do best in full sun – the sunnier the spot, the better, but they should get at least 6 hours of sun each day.
 Crape myrtles bloom poorly in partial sun and may not bloom at all in a mostly shady location.
 Crape myrtles like a soil that is relatively moist but still well drained.
 Once established, however, they do well in dry, sandy soils.
 Crape myrtles do not tolerate soils that stay waterlogged for extended periods.

 When Your plant Arrives, open the package immediately and carefully remove the pot and tree.
 Inspect the tree for damage and if it’s in good shape (they almost always are!) water the soil if it is dry and place the pot in a shady or partly shady spot until you can plant it.